 This section of fishing guides hosts some of the most popular fisheries in the west.
 From Buoy 10 Salmon to Spring Chinook.
 Keeper sturgeon to oversize monsters, each Columbia River location is as unique as it is productive.
 Learn more about run timing and tid bits about the following fisheries: Astoria, Buoy 10, the Portland area, Bonneville Dam and the Hanford Reach.

 Oregon hosts some of the best Salmon and steelhead fishing rivers anywhere.
 In fact, much of Oregon’s fishing will exceed what you can find in most parts of Alaska.
 Incredible habitat, free flowing rivers and a productive ocean makes for some pretty special days on the water.
 See this section for fishing guides for: Tillamook Bay and surrounding rivers, Winchester Bay, the Willamette River and the cities of Portland, Astoria, Hood River and The Dalles.

 Washington is known for some of the best fall Chinook and steelhead fishing of my calendar year.
-The Washington rivers have noticable geography and in river characteristics.
+The Washington rivers have unique geography and in-river characteristics.
 It’s odd to think that these rivers are so different than their cousins to the south, but it’s obvious once you’ve spent a little time in the northwest.
-From Cowlitz River Steehead and Salmon to the Klickitat River Fall Salmon runs, the fishing guides in this section will provide you everything you need to know to plan your trip.
+From Cowlitz River Steelhead and Salmon to the Klickitat River Fall Salmon runs, the fishing guides in this section will provide you everything you need to know to plan your trip.